arlduc/ideation-and-prototyping/syllabus.md

 * Attendance is mandatory and will be taken at the beginning of every class.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent \(1/2 a grade point \(e.g. A to an A-\)\) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
-For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
+For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent.
+* For an absence or lateness to be excused, you must provide official documentation to justify the lateness \(e.g. from your doctor, from the MTA for a train delay, etc\).
 * Contact the professor IN ADVANCE if you will not be in class \(in person is preferred\).
 * Attendance is mandatory for the midterm and final presentations / critiques.

 #### Your final grade will be based on a synthesis of quantitative & qualitative rubrics:

 * Makeup assignments are only available when discussed with and approved by the instructor in advance of the due date.
 * Each student will be judged on the commitment, fearlessness, and continuous improvement that their work shows.
 Incomplete or unsatisfactory work will receive a failing grade.
+* Lateness: For every week an assignment is late, I will subtract 5 points out of 100 as the highest possible grade.
+This will be enforced starting on February 2 \(for assignments due Feb 9\).

 ##### Quantitative Grading Overview